 Transarterial chemoembolisation (TACE) – Used for primary liver cancer or some types of cancer that have spread to the liver, TACE involves injecting high doses of chemotherapy directly into the liver tumours.
-At the same time, tiny plastic beads or soft, gelatine sponges are injected to block the blood supply to the tumour (embolisation).
+The chemotherapy will either be mixed with an oily substance or loaded onto tiny plastic beads.
+The blood vessels feeding the tumour may also be blocked (embolisation).

 For some types of cancer, you may be given chemotherapy as part of another treatment, such as a stem cell transplant or radiation therapy, or in combination with other drug therapies.

 high-dose chemotherapy – Usually given as part of a stem cell transplant for blood cancers, such as leukaemia or lymphoma.
 It kills off all the cancer cells before the new, healthy blood cells are given.
-The transplant usually occurs a day or two later.
+The transplant usually occurs 1-2 days later.

-chemoradiation (chemoradiotherapy) – This is when chemotherapy is combined with radiation therapy.
+chemoradiation (chemoradiotherapy) – Also called chemoradiotherapy, this is when chemotherapy is combined with radiation therapy.
 The chemotherapy drugs make the cancer cells more sensitive to radiation therapy.
 Chemoradiation is commonly used for brain, bowel, cervical and oesophageal cancers.

 hormone therapy – May be used after chemotherapy.
 Some cancers, such as breast and prostate cancer, can grow in response to hormones.
 Drugs that block these hormones may be given as tablets or injections.

-targeted therapy – Often used in combination with chemotherapy, targeted therapy drugs may be given through a drip in a vein, as injections or as tablets.
+targeted therapy – Often combined with chemotherapy, targeted therapy drugs may be given through a drip in a vein (intravenously), injections or tablets.

 immunotherapy – May be used in combination with chemotherapy.
-Usually given through a drip in a vein.
+Immunotherapy is usually given through a drip in a vein (intravenously).

 While you are waiting, you may want to:

-- meditate or practise relaxation techniques or just have a rest
+- meditate, practise relaxation techniques or just have a rest

-- use a laptop, smartphone, tablet or ereader – check with the nurses whether this is okay and if power points are available.
+- use a laptop, smartphone or ereader – check whether it is okay to use devices and if power points are available

 At first, you may feel uncomfortable being around people who are sick because of cancer or their treatment.
 You may not identify with them.
 However, many people gain support from others who are receiving chemotherapy at the same time.
 You may find it helpful to join a support group to meet other people going through a similar experience.

-Chemotherapy is strong medicine, so it is safest for people without cancer to avoid direct contact with the drugs.
-Oncology nurses and doctors may wear gloves, goggles, gowns or masks because they are exposed to chemotherapy drugs every day.
+While providing many benefits, chemotherapy is strong, cytotoxic (toxic to cells) medicine, so it is safest for people without cancer to avoid direct contact with the drugs.
+Cancer (oncology) nurses and doctors often wear gloves, goggles, gowns or masks because they are exposed to chemotherapy drugs every day.
 When the treatment session is over, these items are disposed of in special bags or bins.

 After each chemotherapy session, the drugs may remain in your body for up to a week.
-During this time, very small amounts of the drugs may be released from the body in your vomit, urine, faeces (poo), blood, saliva, sweat, semen or vaginal discharge, and breastmilk.
+During this time, very small amounts of the drugs may be released from the body in your vomit, urine (wee), faeces (poo), blood, saliva, sweat, semen or vaginal discharge, and breastmilk.

 The safety measures listed below are recommended for people who are providing care or have other close contact with you during the recovery period at home.
 If you have questions, talk to your treatment team or call Cancer Council 13 11 20.